SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-single.md

 ---
 layout: left-menu
-title: Simple seasonal adjustment of single time series
+title: Simple seasonal adjustment of a single time series
 tagline: technical documentation for JDemetra+ using GitHub Pages
 description: Basics
 ---

-This scenario guides the user through all the steps involved in the process of seasonally adjustment a single time series.
-Links to appropriate parts of the *JDemetra+ Reference Manual* (2017) for detailed explanations on actions to be performed are enclosed when necessary.
+This scenario guides the user through all the steps involved in the process of seasonally adjusting a single time series.
+Links to the appropriate parts of the *JDemetra+ Reference Manual* (2017) for detailed explanations of actions to be performed are enclosed when necessary.

 1. Go to the main menu and follow the path: *Statistical methods* →